ramiz-bozai-dbt/snowflake_dbt_demo/README.md

 Hi, I'm Ramiz!
-A Solutions Architect at dbt Labs.
+I'm a Solutions Architect at dbt Labs.

 Welcome to my demo dbt project that I use for sales purposes.